selkies-project/docker-nvidia-glx-desktop/README.md

 ```
 docker run --gpus 1 -it --tmpfs /dev/shm:rw -e TZ=UTC -e SIZEW=1920 -e SIZEH=1080 -e REFRESH=60 -e DPI=96 -e CDEPTH=24 -e VIDEO_PORT=DFP -e PASSWD=mypasswd -e WEBRTC_ENCODER=nvh264enc -e BASIC_AUTH_PASSWORD=mypasswd -p 8080:8080 ghcr.io/selkies-project/nvidia-glx-desktop:latest
 ```
-> NOTES: The container tags available are `latest` and `20.04` for Ubuntu 20.04 and `18.04` for Ubuntu 18.04.
+> NOTES: The container tags available are `latest` and `22.04` for Ubuntu 22.04, `20.04` for Ubuntu 20.04, and `18.04` for Ubuntu 18.04.
 Replace all instances of `mypasswd` with your desired password. `BASIC_AUTH_PASSWORD` will default to `PASSWD` if unspecified.
 The container must not be run in privileged mode.

 Change `WEBRTC_ENCODER` to `x264enc`, `vp8enc`, or `vp9enc` when using the selkies-gstreamer interface if your GPU does not support `H.264 (AVCHD)` under the `NVENC - Encoding` section in NVIDIA's [Video Encode and Decode GPU Support Matrix](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new).